We are open for short fiction for the month of April 2017.

 We accept email submissions only.
 Send to “submissions (at) pulpliterature (dot) com”.
 Do not send attachments.
 Unsolicited attachments will be deleted unopened.
 Please use the title of your piece as your subject heading.

-- Introduce yourself in two or three lines and then give several lines about your submission, including the word count.
+- Introduce yourself in two or three lines and then give several lines about your submission, including the word count and your address and contact information.

 - For works under 10,000 words, send the whole piece in the body of the email.
 For larger works submit a synopsis and the first 3,000 words, including final word count, and we will request the rest if we are interested in the piece.